Living Stones: Building Community

 This is the cost of moving from the village.

-The opportunity we now have is to create the village – to build community.
+The opportunity we now have is to create the village – to build community that is intentional and intergenerational.
 The Church is not really about development projects or fiscal reports or the like.
 The Church is the gathered body of the faithful giving word and witness to the hope that is in us.
 The Church offers a place where real relationships flourish in a culture where people are dying of loneliness – where we are isolating children through technological addiction and elders through benign neglect or worse.

-My hope is that we can create a wider and truer community here by developing the grounds north of us in such a way that relationships are kindled, mentoring is a way of life, and the dignity of every person is cherished.
-My hope is that this would be a community where we jump across intergenerational divides and bridge the gaps between us.
+The hope is that we can create a wider and truer community here by developing the grounds north of us in such a way that relationships are kindled, mentoring is a way of life, and the dignity of every person is cherished.
+This would be a community where we jump across intergenerational divides and bridge the gaps between us.
 This is holy work – it is the work we are called to in scripture over and over.
 We are called to break down the walls that separate and to find in one another hope and joy.

 This can be a community of holy listening where we hear and tell the stories that have shaped our minds and hearts and be part of the shaping and forming of a generation of teachers, healers, and story-tellers.